Collectibles

 The system is not perfect, neither is the real human grader.
 It will take us some time to develop something that will be near perfect and very stable.
 But I believe that we are on the right track to make AI-powered solutions in the collectibles industry more accessible and cheaper.

 The AI card grader is just one of many solutions by Ximilar that the collector community can use.
 Make sure to check out our AI Recognition of Collectibles.
-It is a universal service for automated detection and recognition of all kinds of collectible items.
+It is a universal service for the automated detection and recognition of all kinds of collectible items.

 Automatic Recognition of Collectibles